ashhhlynn/optimize-fantasy-football/README.md

 - Sort player queue by position, name, projection, FPPG, and salary
 - Calculate optimal lineup (highest proj. value) given salary and position constraints with lp-solver.js
 - Manually add (or remove) players to lineup from player queue
+- Option to include selected players in optimization calculation
 - View lineup total projection and remaining salary data

 ## To Implement